The Dead Sea is dying. A $1.5 billion plan aims to resurrect it.

 The river has been diverted by Israel upstream, while Syria built dams along the Yarmouk River, substantially cutting off the flow that converges with the Jordan.

-Data from Jordan’s water ministry shows that rainfall in eight of the 10 years from 2004 to 2014 were below average in volume, depriving rivers and aquifers that rely on it.
+Data from Jordan’s water ministry shows that rainfall in eight of the 10 years from 2004 to 2014 was below average in volume, depriving rivers and aquifers that rely on it.

 Groundwater is among the sources being depleted in an attempt to meet demands.
 Marwan Al-Raggad, a hydrogeology professor at the University of Jordan, said the Disi aquifer, which is about 1,093 yards underground and feeds the Dead Sea, could run dry in as few as 50 years.